steve-obrien/zero/README.md

 This is currently just an experiment - and mainly for educational purposes.
 It shows the kind of trivial tasks many frameworks are really doing.
+We all become better developers when we understand deeply the work libraries and frameworks are actually doing.

 Interesting demos: